ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

     <td>Compatibility & Special Currency (*Shards*)</td>
     <td>Platinum</td>
     <td>Three Shard Tutors (*Route 212, Snowpoint City, Survival Area*)</td>
-    <td>This move tutor uses scripting, but also two tables of data stored in `overlay_0005.bin`, which define the available pool of moves that can be tutored, compatibility with each Pokémon, the prices and assigned tutors for each.</td>
+    <td>This move tutor uses scripting, but also two tables of data stored in `Overlay 5.bin`, which define the available pool of moves that can be tutored, compatibility with each Pokémon, the prices and assigned tutors for each.</td>
   </tr>
   <tr>
     <td>2B</td>
     <td>Compatibility & Special Currency (*Battle Points*)</td>
     <td>HeartGold, SoulSilver</td>
     <td>Three BP Tutors (*Frontier Access*)</td>
-    <td>This move tutor uses scripting, but also two tables of data stored in `overlay_0001.bin` and `waza_oshie.bin`, which define the available pool of moves that can be tutored, compatibility with each Pokémon, the prices and assigned tutors for each.</td>
+    <td>This move tutor uses scripting, but also two tables of data stored in `Overlay 1.bin` and `waza_oshie.bin`, which define the available pool of moves that can be tutored, compatibility with each Pokémon, the prices and assigned tutors for each.</td>
   </tr>
   <tr>
     <td>2C</td>
     <td>Compatibility & Special Currency (*Free*)</td>
     <td>HeartGold, SoulSilver</td>
     <td>Headbutt Tutor (*Ilex Forest*)</td>
-    <td>This move tutor uses scripting, and a Headbutt-specific command, but also two tables of data stored in `overlay_0001.bin` and `waza_oshie.bin`.</td>
+    <td>This move tutor uses scripting, and a Headbutt-specific command, but also two tables of data stored in `Overlay 1.bin` and `waza_oshie.bin`.</td>
   </tr>
 </table>